Gabrielpec/Gabrielpec/README.md

 ## Hello, world! 👋

 ##### Hi there!
-I'm Gabriel, a 20y Brazilian software development student, And you can see about my skills here!
+I'm Gabriel, a 20y software development student, And you can see about my skills here!

 ### Social Medias: :mailbox:
 [LinkedIn](https://www.linkedin.com/in/gabriel-c%C3%A2mara-11aa5a203/)